NRL-Plasma-Physics-Division/uqtk-playground/README.md

 Also, you will have a version of python, numpy, scipy, and matplotlib installed within spack that will be loaded alongside UQTk (and PyUQTk) when you do the next step.

-5. Load the uqtk spack package with the command `spack load uqtk`. `PyUQTk` that resides in the `uqtk-3.1.0-[hash]` folder in spack will be in your `PYTHONPATH`.
+4. Load the uqtk spack package with the command `spack load uqtk`. `PyUQTk` that resides in the `uqtk-3.1.0-[hash]` folder in spack will be in your `PYTHONPATH`.

-6. Go through the [UQTk User Guide](https://www.sandia.gov/uqtoolkit/manual/) and run some examples located in `uqtk-3.1.0-[hash]/examples`.
+5. Go through the [UQTk User Guide](https://www.sandia.gov/uqtoolkit/manual/) and run some examples located in `uqtk-3.1.0-[hash]/examples`. _Note: some of the examples have legacy Python2 and numpy code that will need to be updated._